-Much has been written about the “irrationality” of the homus economicus and many renowned economists have talked about and have attempted to explain the “irrational” exuberance of the markets.
+Much has been written about the “irrationality” of the homus economicus and many renowned economists have talked about it in an attempted to explain his “irrational” behavior.

 The last attempt to explain this apparent irrationality has been by Xavier Gabaix who theorizes that people have limited attention, known in psychology as “Bounded Rationality,” but bounded by what?
 Well, usually by time horizons, i.e., people seem short-sighted when it comes to viewing beyond economic aspects such as a slowdown or a recession some years into the future.

 According to Investopedia:

 “Homo Economicus is a term that describes the rational human being assumed by some economists when deriving, explaining and verifying theories and models.
 Homo economicus, or economic human, is the figurative human being characterized by the infinite ability to make rational decisions.
 Certain economic models have traditionally relied on the assumption that humans are rational and will attempt to maximize their utility for both monetary and non-monetary gains.
 Modern behavioral economists and neuroeconomists, however, have demonstrated that human beings are, in fact, not rational in their decision making, and argue a ‘more human’ subject (that makes somewhat predictable irrational decisions) would provide a more accurate tool for modeling human behavior.”

 I respectfully disagree with modern behavioral economists and neuro-economists.

 Humans are indeed rational and will always attempt to maximize their utility for both monetary and non-monetary gains.

 The crux of matter that creates such despair among modern economists, is not derived from the apparent “irrational” behavior attributed during some decision-making processes, e.g., back in 2000 when Alan Greenspan talked about the irrational exhuberance of the markets — where investors were pouring money on companies that not only were not making any profits but were losing massive amounts daily .